-1.6.1.2.
-Executive Order for the Protection of Kalash Communities

-39. There was a growing trend in Kalash that outsiders appropriated/mortgaged the prime resources of Kalash, the land and trees at a token price.
-The federal and provincial government realized the seriousness of this issue and passed an executive order in 1974 issued by the Government of Pakistan to redeem Kalash people's land and tress against mortgages.
-The Government also provided loans to Kalash communities to recover their land and tress against mortgages.
+1.6.1.2 Executive Order for the Protection of Kalash Communities this issue and passed an executive order in 1974 issued by the Government of Pakistan6 to redeem Kalash people's land and tress against mortgages.7 The Government also provided loans to Kalash communities to recover their land and tress against mortgages.
 Government legally forbade the purchase of land or any new construction by outsiders.
 Laws also forbid the forcible conversion of any Kalash" and ban the cutting of trees by outsiders.
 In response to complaints about abuse by school teachers exclusively Kalash schools have been opened.